apache/incubator-heron/website/content/docs/operators/heron-api-server.md

 :----|:-----------
-`--config-path` | A non-default path to a base configuration `--port` | The port to bind to (the default is 9000) `--release-file` | The path for the `release.yaml` file specifying information about the Heron release
+`--config-path` | A non-default path to a base configuration `--port` | The port to bind to (the default is 9000)

 ## Configuration overrides